Inequality of avalanche sizes in models of fracture: Results

 which, in the limit $q=1$, gives back $L_f$ in Eq. (\ref{lorenzt}).
 It is then possible to calculate the evolution of $g$ and $k$ as the loading is increased, using

 which gives on simplification

 Similarly, the equation for $k(q)$ reads

 For any value of $q$, the value of $k(q)$ can be numerically estimated with arbitrary accuracy from the equation above.
 In Fig.\ \ref{k_vs_g}, the values obtained for $k(q)$ from the above equation is plotted against those obtained for $g(q)$ from Eq. (\ref{k_exp}).
 A phenomenologically derived expression $k=\frac{1}{2}+\frac{3}{8}g$ \cite{10.3389/fphy.2022.990278} is also plotted for reference.
-It shows good agreement for lower values of $g$, for which the phenomenological argument is valid.
+Furthermore, simulation results for two threshold distributions -- uniform in (0,1) and Weibull (with shape parameter value 1.3) are also shown.
+For lower values of $g$, for which the phenomenological argument is valid, the two expressions match.
+For higher values of $g$, the simulations follow the analytical estimate.
+Given that $g$ and $k$ are almost linearly related, for the subsequent part of this work, we keep the focus on calculating $g$, which can be done in closed form.

 From Eq.(\ref{g_exp}), the $q\to 1$ limit ($\sigma\to\sigma_c$) yields